mukul-mschauhan/myresume.ai/README.md

 * Information we are capturing is ``Resume.pdf`` and ``job_desc``.
 * pdf.py that will process the information in pdf and thats why we have installed ``pypdf``
 * analysis.py that will triangulate the pdf information and the JD and will provide insights and next step.

+🚀 Project Overview
+myresume.ai is an AI-powered resume analysis tool designed to assist job seekers in optimizing their resumes for specific job descriptions.
+By leveraging Generative AI models, this application provides valuable insights to enhance resume quality and alignment with job requirements.